 Peer Mentoring.
 Peer mentoring quality assurances and improvement strategies have not yet been fully developed.
-The peer mentoring contract will include specific performance measures and quality indicators, which will be tracked in the MFP Tracking System, described below.
-The awarded entity will also be required to participate in quality activities as developed and required by CMS and the Quality Technical Assistance Contractor.
+The peer mentoring service will include specific performance measures and quality indicators, which will be tracked in the MFP Tracking System, described below.
+The identified providers will also be required to participate in quality activities as developed and required by CMS and the Quality Technical Assistance Contractor.

-Transition Center.
-The awarded entity will also be required to participate in quality activities as developed and required by CMS and the Quality Technical Assistance Contractor.
-The Transition Center will utilize the State's Reportable Events Policy (Appendix C-1) to monitor quality and address complaints.
-The Transition Center will submit reportable events forms for complaints to the administering state agency that corresponds with the waiver to which the consumer is applying.
-For example, forms for LAH waiver applicants would be submitted to the LAH Waiver Division and forms for an OAW applicant would be submitted to MDoA.
+Transitional Case Management.
+The identified providers will also be required to participate in quality activities as developed and required by CMS and the Quality Technical Assistance

+Contractor.
+The transitional case managers will utilize the State's Reportable Events Policy (Appendix C-1) to monitor quality and address complaints.

 New HCBS Waiver Service.
-As noted in section B.5.1 and B.5.4, Maryland will be adding home delivered meals and environmental assessments to the Living at Home waiver and transition waiver services for the Older Adults Waiver.
-For each of the new services that will be added to existing HCBS waivers through the MFP demonstration, a comparable service already exists in another waiver.
-For example, home delivered meals will be added to the Living at Home waiver but already exists as a service on the Older Adults waiver.
+For each of the new services added to existing HCBS waivers through the MFP demonstration, a comparable service already exists in another waiver as noted in Table B.5.4.1.
 Quality assurances for each of the new services exist in other waivers and will be replicated in the waivers that do not yet provide those services.
 Each waiver's quality plan is attached for reference (Appendix F).

 Supplemental Services.
 As noted in section B.5.4, Maryland's MFP demonstration participants will be able to access food cards, transportation, and flexible funds, as supplemental services to support their transition to the community.
-These one time only supplemental services will be administered by the Transition Center and incorporated into the contract performance measures and quality assurance and improvement strategies to be developed.
-MFP participants will have the ability to submit complaints related to these services as described above.
+These one time only supplemental services will be administered by the transitional case managers.
+MFP participants will have the ability to submit complaints related to these services and will participate in waiver quality processes as described above.

 MFP Tracking System.
-Maryland will develop a web-based tracking system to assist in fulfilling CMS reporting requirements and evaluating outcomes for peer mentoring and the Transition Center.
-The system will track the number of peer mentoring contacts, the number of referrals from peer mentors to the Transition Center, and the services each potential participants receives from the Transition Center.
+Maryland will develop a web-based tracking system to assist in fulfilling CMS reporting requirements and evaluation.
+The system will track activities and performance of MAP partners, service providers, and contractors.
+The system will track the number of peer outreach contacts, the number of referrals to program education, application assistance, transitional case management, and peer mentoring, as well as track the services each potential participant receives..
 The system will also track when participants make the transition to the community and if they are re-admitted to an institution for more than 30 days for any reason.
 The available data will be analyzed along with historical data to analyze the impact of MFP initiatives.